juliansommer/workout-track/README.md

   - see pbs per exercise

   - for pbs, can see a graph of weight increase over time for each exercise

-- MAKE SURE TO SET A MAX AND MIN INT VALUE FOR ANY FIELD THAT NEEDS IT IN THE ZOD SCHEMA

-  - set

-    - weight (float)

-    - reps (int)

-  - on user page

-    - age

-    - weight

-    - height

-- add notes option for exercises in plan and workout

-  - generally need to add options for missing fields

 - add e2e tests using playwright